 For example, if they share a post, you can simply react to their posts, or leave a comment if you prefer.

-In essence, it all comes down to learn, test, improve, and repeat.
+In essence, if you want to get 1000 Facebook likes a week (or more), it all comes down to learn, test, improve, and repeat.

 This means reading and watching high-quality content on how Facebook ads work, learning by practicing and testing, consistently posting, and using what works for you.